Greetings to you, music lovers and thrill seekers all across.

 They got beat.

-And in some cases, you can you can you could make the case persuasively to future candidates that this is a losing issue, despite the uh cacophony and the rage from people in the country who are upset about it.
+And in some cases, you could make the case persuasively to future candidates that this is a losing issue, despite the cacophony and the rage from people in the country who are upset about it.

-Uh people that ran for office with that as their primary plank in the platform, some of them got shellac.
+People that ran for office with that as their primary plank in the platform, some of them got shellacked.

 It's being totally manufactured and so forth.

-And it's just gonna create more and more doubt and a little fear on the part of future candidates to make it a big issue, because it didn't seem to be that big a one in uh in this last game.
+And it's just going to create more and more doubt and a little fear on the part of future candidates to make it a big issue because it didn't seem to be that big a one in this last campaign.

-It's certainly not one that propelled proponents of getting something done on border security to uh to victory.
+It's certainly not one that propelled proponents of getting something done on border security to victory.

-Uh she and others at a news conference called on federal officials to end the raid, saying the roundups harm people who are simply trying to uh support their families.
+She and others at a news conference called on federal officials to end the raid, saying the Roundups harm people who are simply trying to support their families.

 Almost everybody's trying to support their family.